 FYI, About Half Of People In Relationships Don't Have Sex Every Week

 The sex recession is upon us.
 People are having way less sex than they used to back in the day, and according to the slew of reports that have emerged in the last several years and particularly in the last several months, the phenomenon apparently does not discriminate.
-The trend is appearing across the globe (recent data on the U.S., Australia, Japan, and other countries all show their populations are having less sex), across age groups (teens and millennials are seeing a particular dip in sexual activity, but it's also hitting middle-age and older folks), and apparently across relationship statuses as well.
+The trend is appearing across the globe (recent data on the U.S., Australia, Japan, and other countries all show their populations are having less sex), across age groups (teens and millennials are seeing a particular dip in sexual activity, but it's also hitting middle-age and older folks1), and apparently across relationship statuses as well.

 Indeed, the latest report on the great decline in sexual activity—a new multiyear study of nearly 35,000 British people released today in the BMJ—found the steepest declines occurring among those who are married and living together.